3 Service Catalog Items Any Organization Can Use

 Users can also request items that aren’t on your service catalog menu.
 If they’re unable to find their particular request in the service catalog they can submit a ticket through the service portal.
 If employees are frequently requesting an item that isn’t offered, anyone with a license can create that item and build it into the catalog, so it’s an agile way to offer services.

-Here are three service catalog items any organization can use for three different departments, with video instructions:
+Here are three service catalog items any organization can use for three different departments:

 The more items in your service catalog, the more quickly and efficiently you can serve your employees.
 As you can see, the service catalog can effectively handle a number of processes beyond traditional IT workflows.
 This will become especially useful as you build out automated processes for workflows that touch multiple departments.
 Keep in mind that you can continue to add to your service catalog as you recognize new opportunities.